-In that environment, we recommend to delay startup of the cluster by following setting or command.
+In that environment, we recommend to delay startup of the cluster by following setting.

-- Network Initialization Complete Wait Time Setting You can configure this setting in the Timeout tab of Cluster Properties.
+• Network Initialization Complete Wait Time Setting You can configure this setting in the Timeout tab of Cluster Properties.
 This setting will be enabled on all cluster servers.
-If NIC initialization is completed within timeout, the cluster service starts up. - ARMDELAY command (armdelay.exe) You must execute this command on each cluster server.
-The cluster service starts up after the time that you set with the command from OS startup.
+If NIC initialization is completed within timeout, the cluster service starts up.